 The author of this book, Craig LeHoullier, is a tomato adviser for Seed Savers Exchange, an American non profit organisation, established to save and share the seeds of heritage varieties of seed with the aim of conserving and promoting America’s culturally diverse, but often endangered, garden and food crop heritage through future generations.

 Gardening can be as expensive an activity as you’d like.
 Whatever your budget it’s important to spend your money wisely on items you’ll find useful, indispensable or wonderful!

 Village fetes, open garden days and gardening society plant sales are all great places to buy plants at fantastic prices.
 At the Compton fete I have sold everything from full size flowering cherry trees, fruit trees and rhododendrons, to vegetable plants, bedding, herbaceous perennials, seeds, tools, and preserves.

 The abundance of flowers, fruit and scent in the garden makes this time of year feel rather decadent.
-Enjoy the sights and sounds of summer, and enjoy the fruits of your labour in the garden, or at your allotment this month.
+Take in the sights and sounds of summer, and enjoy the fruits of your labour in the garden, or at your allotment this month.

 It’s important to prune figs now, to let in more light and allow for a better harvest of delicious figs next year.

 This is such an exuberant and joyous month with Roses, Clematis, Peonies and Philadelphus flowers blooming, the garden feels decadent and luxurious.
 I hope you can enjoy time in your garden or at your allotment this month, there’s so much to do, see and enjoy!

 If you are wishing you could brighten your garden with some containers, but are away a lot, or find watering difficult, don’t despair you have plenty of options: Lavender, Pelargoniums and Verbena cope well without a regimented watering regime, and Sedums and Sempervivums look beautiful and don’t require any additional watering.